devopsfactory-in/express-keycloak/README.md

 ...\bin\standalone.bat
 ```
 After the server boots, open http://localhost:8080/auth in your web browser and enter a username and password to create an initial admin user.

+## Import realm configuration
+A realm configuration is already available in git source code with the name 'realm-export.json'

+Login to http://localhost:8080/auth/admin and click 'Add realm' link.
+Import the 'realm-export.json' file and hit 'Create' button.

+A new realm named 'test' is created with the basic rights,roles and custom theme.